 Below are benchmarks that encompass many aspects of workforce productivity.

 16. 79% of companies say they’re under pressure to improve workforce productivity and 67% are under pressure to reduce labor costs.
-(Source: The Economist)
+(Source: Fast capital)

 18. Labor productivity has grown 6.0 times more than pay.
 (Source: Economic Policy Institute)